jashDevkar/Todo/README.md

 One can add number of tasks in the app

+To delete a task , Long press on the card

 on top left corner of app Bar is a menu icon

 onclicking menu icon one can see a app drawer

 All filtering options are there in the drawer

 Task edit option is not built though its logic and implementation is ready